All Episodes

 ABC News.

-What will civil war look like?
+What will Civil War look like?

 The mistake most people made is that they think it's in the movies.

-The mistake most of these expert experts make is that they're comparing a union of sovereign states to a country that has since solidified.
+The mistake most of these experts make is that they're comparing a union of sovereign states to a country that has since solidified.

 You may be from Texas, but the Texan identity is long gone.